learn-co-students/react-router-params-v-000/README.md

 ### Review

 In the previous lesson, we successfully created our nested route, and saw how to render the __MovieShow__ component.
-While our application now renders the __MovieShow__ component upon visitng a url like `/movies/3`, we are not yet displaying information from that particular movie with the id of 3.
+While our application now renders the __MovieShow__ component upon visiting a url like `/movies/3`, we are not yet displaying information from that particular movie with the id of 3.
 Let's change this.

 ### Dynamically finding the show